 The period of HEFCE funding came to an end on 31 July 2016.
 A key part of the funded project was to develop a sustainability strategy that would ensure the future growth of the community of practice that has developed around mathematics and statistics support in HE, and protect the reputational capital built up by sigma over the years.
 On the basis of legal and professional advice, the sigma Network has been established as a professional association managed by an elected Steering Group, bound by a Constitution and answerable to an Annual General Meeting.
 The inaugural AGM to ratify these arrangements took place on 6th September 2016.
 AGM minutes available here.

-The sigma Network is managed by an elected Steering Group of representatives from across the regions of England and Wales, who are all involved in maths and statistics support and who have the support of their institutions to carry out this task on behalf of the sector .
-The current Chair is David Bowers (email@example.com).
+The sigma Network is managed by an elected Steering Group, who are all involved in maths and statistics support and who have the support of their institutions to carry out this task on behalf of the sector .
+The Steering Group also includes co-opted representatives from professional associations and international maths support networks.
+The current Chair is David Bowers (firstname.lastname@example.org).